-The FfPP Collecting Institutions listing highlights selected repositories for photographic archives in order to guide you in your research.
+The FfPP Collecting Institutions list is a growing reference meant to guide you in researching appropriate homes for your work.
 Many more regional and specialty archives exist all over the world.
-Selected links to broader archival repositories can be found at the bottom of this list.
+Additional links to broader archival repositories can be found at the bottom of this list.

 The Bancroft Library

 Phone: (510) 642-3781

 The Bancroft Library has the second largest pictorial collection at a research institution in the nation.
 Its Pictorial Collection of 9.2 million items is surpassed in size only by that of the Library of Congress.
 Consisting primarily of photographic negatives and prints, the Bancroft collection also includes paintings, prints, drawings, posters, and advertising memorabilia.
 The photography collection at Bancroft spans the history of the medium from early cased photographs—including daguerreotypes, ambrotypes, and tintypes—to contemporary digital images.
 The collection contains photographs by renowned photographers such as Ansel Adams and Dorothea Lange and the photographic archives of lesser known but important documentary photographers such as Michelle Vignes and Chauncey Hare.
 Also significant and of great import are the many thousands of photographs, snapshots, and family photograph albums made by amateur photographers over the past 160 years, which provide researchers with a wide-ranging view of daily events, family life, and leisure activities.

 The CHS Collection represents the environmental, economic, social, political, and cultural heritage of the entire state, including materials from outside California that contribute to a greater understanding of the state and its people.